A Modern Approach to Password Management

 Less is More: Simplify Password Rules

 There’s another element to keep in mind when determining a password policy: simplicity.
 Many companies fall into the trap of enforcing complex password rules.
-We’ve all encountered sites or applications whose passwords have to be at least 10 characters long while using both uppercase and lowercase, at least two numbers, and one special character.
+We’ve all encountered sites or applications whose passwords have to be at least 12 characters long while using both uppercase and lowercase, a number, and a special character.

 The intention behind it may be good, but this idea often backfires.
 The more complicated passwords get, the more likely users are to forget them, or worse: write them down on a post-it and attach it to their screens.